lorenmt/facade-urban-analysis/README.md

 7. ground truth facade city classification: city classification using hand-labeled ground truth facades

-ccccccccccc
+Note: To prettify the results: please install **Charter** font.

-Note: To prettify the results: please install **Charter** fontnformation please see the attached paper and its supplement.
+More formation please see the attached paper and its supplement.

 Enjoy. :D